 Do you offer one way charters?

-Yes, we offer one way charters from Union Island, St Vincent or St Lucia.
+Yes, we offer one-way charters starting from St Lucia, and finishing in Grenada or Union Island.
 We recommend a minimum of 10 nights for this trip.
 Please ask for more information.
 Our current fees for one way charters are (in addition to the charter fee):

 Do I have to clear in and out of each island?

-Yes, between St Vincent and Grenada territories.
+Not between each and every island, just between Grenada and St Vincent territories.
 We print all the required paperwork for you and will guide you through the process.
 Only the captain or representative need present themselves which gives the remainder of the crew the chance to stock up on ice/ provisions or enjoy a drink ashore while the process is going on.
 The clearance process should not take longer than 20 minutes or so.

 Is there a possibility of fishing while we are on the charter?

 Yes, of course.
 The best method is to trail a line using either a hand line or rod.
 All fish is safe and delicious to eat.
-You can rent rods from our base for US$25 per week.
+You can rent rods from our base for US$55 per week, subject to availability.

 What is St Vincent like?